lavingiasa/UnderwaterRaiding/GameDesignDoc.md

 ## Things:
 #### Player:
 + You control a submarine that can shoot bullets made of lasers
-+ The player has 3 lives and the player will lose a heart everytime he is shot or rammed into.
++ The player has 3 lives and the player will lose a heart every time he is shot or rammed into.
 After you lose a heart you will have invincibility for a couple of seconds
 + The player has bombs that can be used to do massive damage to all the enemies on the screen

 #### Enemies: